pourebadi/Comment-Sidebar-V3/README.md

     ```
     This will open the project in your browser.

+---

 ## 💻 How to Use

 To integrate the comment sidebar into your React application, simply import and render the `Sidebar` component.
-It is fully self-contained and manages its own state.

-Here is a basic example:
+Here is a basic example for an application using a standard React build setup:

 ```jsx
 import React from 'react';